 I’m Matthew Borgatti.
-I am an industrial and mechanical designer.
-You may have seen monsters I’ve built, printed objects I’ve released, or own one of the products I’ve helped design.
-My work has appeared in Wired, Vice, BoingBoing, PopSci, and TechCrunch.
-There’s a good chance that one of my passports is hanging around at your local hackerspace.
+I have been building things, investigating systems, and exploring the intersections between design, materials, and technology for over 15 years.
+You may have seen movies featuring monsters I’ve built, played with some of the open source projects I’ve released, or bought one of the products I’ve helped design.
+My work has been featured in Wired, Vice, BoingBoing, PopSci, FastCompany, and TechCrunch.
+There’s a good chance that one of my Hackerspace Passports is at your local community DIY spaces.

 - VentureBeat: Complicated.
 Weird.
 Beautiful!
 The secret Google project to put an aquarium full of tiny, wiggly water bears inside your phone

 - Fortune: Google’s Project Ara Phone Could Have Launched with an Actual Aquarium Module

 - Parabolic Arc: Final Frontier Design Delivers MCP Gloves to NASA

 - BoingBoing: Open source soft robotic quadruped with many applications

 - Gizmodo: Inflatable Huggable Robots Could Replace Complex Mechanical Automatons

 - Vice Motherboard: Soft Robots Are Even Creepier Than Hard Ones

 - Wired: Glaucus, an open-source soft robot sea-slug, sort of

 - TechCrunch: This Open-Source, Robotic Tentacle Will Haunt Your Dreams